Lock Your Computer Screen

 - Set your device to require a strong password/PIN to start up or resume activity, and to automatically lock when not in use--but still don't store anything you're not willing to lose.

-- Some devices can be set to be erased remotely, or to erase themselves if the password/PIN is entered incorrectly a certain number of times.
+- Some devices can be set to be erased remotely, or to erase themselves if the password/PIN is entered incorrectly too many times.
 Consider turning these on to protect information in the case of theft or loss.